Carlton Television: ITV London

-Since 28 October 2002, Carlton Television (in common with all the other ITV companies, except Scottish Television, Grampian Television, Ulster Television and Channel Television) has been known on air simply as ITV1 (London Weekdays).
+Since 28 October 2002, the London weekday franchise (in common with all the other ITV companies, except Scottish Television, Grampian Television, Ulster Television and Channel Television) has been known on air simply as ITV1.
 Unlike London Weekend Television, Carlton Television did not note the last day (25 October) of its regional identity on-air.
 However, the Carlton brand continued to be seen on production captions until 2004.
-Since Carlton and London Weekend Television now use identical presentation and logos, the division between the London weekday and weekend franchises is now invisible, although the old LWT - now ITV1 (London Weekends) - does have London Weekend Weather, which is sponsored by a different company to that of London weekdays.
+Since the two London franchises now use identical presentation and logos, the division between the London weekday and weekend franchises is now invisible, although the weekend licence does have London Weekend Weather, which is sponsored by a different company to that of London weekdays.

-With the merger of Carlton and Granada, Carlton Television and LWT are now run as a single entity (ITV London), with a single management team appointed to both companies.
-Both continue to have a separate legal existence however, and still have separate licences, although this is now just a formality.
+With the merger of Carlton and Granada, ITV London has a single management team.
+The separate licences are now just a formality.

 Upon merger, Carlton lost recognition to programmes made by their companies, which became branded as Granada and the relevant area, for example, all programmes made in London became branded as Granada London.
 From 16 January 2006, all programmes produced by any ITV plc owned region were branded as ITV Productions and in 2009 this became ITV Studios.